AcalaNetwork/wormhole-relayer/README.md

 ```

 ### `/swapAndRoute`
-swap token and airdrop targetAmount of targetToken to recipient, and route the quest, then returns the txhash
+swap small amount of token and airdrop ACA to recipient, and route the quest, then returns the txhash
 ```
 POST /swapAndRoute
 data: {